middyjs/middy/websites/middy.js.org/src/routes/docs/upgrade/7-8/+page.md

 - removed `executionContextKeys`; `tenantId` is now part of `lambdaContextKeys` **Breaking Change**
 - `getInternal` and `buildSetToContextSpec` throw a `TypeError` when two keys sanitize to the same name (`a.b`, `a_b` and `a-b` all become `a_b`) instead of silently keeping only the last value **Breaking Change**
 - `buildSetToContextSpec` runs that collision check whether or not `setToContext` is on, so a middleware with colliding `fetchData` keys fails at construction rather than on every invocation in `getInternal` **Breaking Change**
-- `setCacheKeyExpiry` records the learned expiry in `options.cacheLearnedExpiry` instead of writing into the user-facing `cacheKeyExpiry`.
-A per-key `cacheKeyExpiry` of `0`, `-1` or a duration is now honoured as configured, a learned expiry only ever shortens the configured lifetime, and once it passes the refetched entry keeps its configured lifetime and background refresh instead of being pinned to the past **Breaking Change**
-- `createClientInit` rebuilds the client when the `awsClientAssumeRole` credentials in `request.internal` are refetched by `sts`, instead of keeping the first invocation's session for the life of the container
 - `omit` walks a class instance through a copy of its own properties when a path reaches into it, so `context.middyContext.*` is redactable under the durable execution SDK, where `context` is a class instance.
 Built-ins (`Date`, `Map`, `Set`, `Buffer`, streams) are still left closed
 - `jsonParseProtectProto` throws an `HttpError` whose message is `Unprocessable Entity` instead of `Forbidden key in JSON body`; `cause.data` is `{ reason, key }` instead of the bare key **Breaking Change**
 - added `createClientInit(options)`, the memoized client initialiser the AWS middlewares use on the warm path.
-A rejected attempt is forgotten so the next invocation retries instead of replaying the failure for the life of the container
+A rejected attempt is forgotten so the next invocation retries instead of replaying the failure for the life of the container, and the client is rebuilt when the `awsClientAssumeRole` credentials in `request.internal` are refetched by `sts` instead of keeping the first invocation's session for the life of the container
-- added `evictCacheOnFailure(cacheKey, internalKey)`, the `.catch` handler that drops a failed key from the cached value and rethrows, and `setCacheKeyExpiry(options, expiryMs)`, which clamps a cache entry to an absolute expiry learned from the fetched value (credential `Expiration`, token lifetime, rotation date) and never extends `cacheExpiry`
+- added `evictCacheOnFailure(cacheKey, internalKey, values)`, the `.catch` handler that drops a failed key from the cached value and rethrows (given `values`, the object the fetch returns, only while the entry still holds that fetch's promise, so a fetch that fails after a newer cycle replaced the entry leaves the fresh value intact), and `setCacheKeyExpiry(options, expiryMs)`, which clamps a cache entry to an absolute expiry learned from the fetched value (credential `Expiration`, token lifetime, rotation date).
+The learned expiry is recorded in `options.cacheLearnedExpiry` rather than written into the user-facing `cacheKeyExpiry`, so a per-key `cacheKeyExpiry` of `0`, `-1` or a duration is honoured as configured, a learned expiry only ever shortens the configured lifetime, and once it passes the refetched entry keeps its configured lifetime and background refresh instead of being pinned to the past **Breaking Change**
+- an expiry learned after the entry was stored (inside the fetch's `.then`, which is how `sts`, `secrets-manager`, `rds-signer` and `dsql-signer` learn it) now reschedules the entry's background refresh to that expiry, so the rotation is fetched in the background even with the default `cacheExpiry: -1`; previously the entry only expired on the next read and that invocation paid for the refetch
+- `processCache` drops the previous cycle's learned expiry before refetching, so a value learned by an earlier cycle and still ahead of the clock no longer caps what the new fetch learns
+- `createClientInit` with `awsClientAssumeRole` returns a rejected promise carrying the packaged error (`Request required when assuming role`) when the request has no `internal`, instead of throwing synchronously, and an attempt superseded by refetched credentials that fails afterwards no longer forgets the newer one. `createClient` rejects the same way for a request without `internal` instead of building the client on the function's own role
+- `omit` keeps a Proxy whose `get` trap throws (a framework's request wrapper) as a leaf instead of throwing
+- `validateOptions` throws the packaged `TypeError` (`Invalid pattern for option '<path>'`) for a `pattern` that does not compile, instead of a `SyntaxError`
+- TypeScript: `Options.AwsClient` is `new (config: NonNullable<ClientOptions>) => Client`, so `createClientInit({ AwsClient: SSMClient, awsClientOptions })` infers `ClientOptions` from the SDK client, and `@middy/util` no longer imports `@middy/core` types: the helpers take a structural `Request` that a `middy.Request` satisfies (types only)
+- `processCache` no longer schedules a background refresh when the remaining lifetime exceeds the `setTimeout` ceiling of 2^31-1 ms (about 24.8 days; this also covers `cacheExpiry: -1`).
+Node.js sets such a timer to 1 ms, so a `cacheExpiry` above the ceiling refetched immediately and kept refetching.
+The entry still expires on time and is refetched on the first request after expiry
+- `jsonParseProtectProto` calls the `reviver` with the `this` that `JSON.parse` binds (the object holding the key) instead of as a bare function, so a reviver that reads `this[key]` behaves as under plain `JSON.parse`
 - `HttpError` no longer takes a `message`; it is always the reason phrase registered for the status code in `node:http`.
 Put the specific reason in `cause.data.reason` **Breaking Change**

 ```javascript